 Any kind of application your launch in 2019 is a launched business — just like a rocket, it is either gonna fly to the moon or stay on Earth forever.
 In this article, we decided to help you with the best ideas on how to avoid your app failing on AppStore or Google Play after launch.

 Step 1 — Research

 As we said, any app you build is a startup.
-And, as a good startup, it must begin from a brilliant idea on solving your client’s problems.
+And, as a good startup, it must begin with a brilliant idea on solving your client’s problems.
 No problem = no downloads, huh?
 This could be avoided in case you research your targeted audience and market properly.
 Think of which platform would you targeted audience use — is that Android or iOS?
-Is there an existing app which duplicates your idea in major features?
+Is there an existing app that duplicates your idea in major features?
 Does your business idea actually need an app?
-Maybe an AMP-website would be enough?
+Maybe an AMP website would be enough?
 After you get all the possible answers, test them on your possible users.
-An MVP (minimum viable product) or even a typeform should be enough to get to know what your potential clients think of you.
+An MVP (minimum viable product) or even a Typeform should be enough to get to know what your potential clients think of you.

 By the way, you’d better find the best possible user persona, which is a semi-fictional representation of a possible user of your app.
 Try to include as many details as possible that would describe your potential clients — from their demographics to their behavior patterns.

 So, once again, research-research-research.

 The second most-often encountered reason for an app to fail on the AppStore is the fact that the startup team does not invest in marketing.
 If this application is new to the market (and yes, it is), you will obviously need to promote it to your potential clients.
 Think of marketing channels you will use, the budget you are ready to invest in promotion, and where you are most likely to meet your targeted audience.
 Of course, this piece of advice depends a lot on the previous one — research your clients!